rukmanigopalan/adlsgen1togen2migrationsamples/src/Lift and Shift/README.md

 ## Overview

-The purpose of this document is to provide a manual for the lift and shift copy pattern from Azure Data Lake Storage 1 (Gen1) to Azure Data Lake Storage 2 (Gen2) using Azure Data Factory and PowerShell.
+The purpose of this document is to provide a manual in form of step by step guide for the lift and shift copy pattern from Azure Data Lake Storage 1 (Gen1) to Azure Data Lake Storage 2 (Gen2) using Azure Data Factory and PowerShell.
 As such it provides the directions, references, sample code examples of the PowerShell functions been used.
-It is intended to be used in form of steps to follow to implement the solution from local machine.

 This guide covers the following tasks:

    * Set up kit for lift and shift copy pattern from Gen1 to Gen2